Credentials and Security

 Arbitrary Fetch with Credential

 One special case of an action-scoped credential provider is our OpenAPI action provider, which contains an action (“Webhook”) that can be configured to make an arbitrary API request.
-Due to the risk posed by arbitrary changes to the spec, only admins can modify and publish these actions.
+Due to the risk posed by arbitrary changes to the specification, only admins can modify and publish these actions.

 Human Approval & Multi-User Action Invocation Flows

-Separately from respecting the permissions of a user in an Action Provider’s underlying system, it’s often important to be able to double-check an agent’s work before performing an operation in that system.
+Separately from respecting the permissions of a user in an action provider’s underlying system, it’s often important to be able to double-check an agent’s work before performing an operation in that system.
 For instance, a user may want to validate the phrasing used when invoking an action to modify a Notion document on company expense policies.

 In other cases, it may be desirable for users to kick off an action invocation despite not having the permissions in the underlying system to execute that action.
 Using the human approval flow, it’s possible to request for someone with those permissions to approve the action and execute it on the original user’s behalf.